kiralong/gtseq_ref_align/README.md

 #### Genomic coordinates

 The genomic coordinates are specified in the form of a TSV file specifying the genomic coordinates (chromosome and basepair) and the ID of the markers.
-These can be obtained, e.g., by aligning the sequence of the panel makers to the references and obtaining the coordinates based on the SAM/BAM alignment (`#TODO: add example of this`).
+These can be obtained, e.g., by aligning the sequence of the panel markers to the references and obtaining the coordinates based on the SAM/BAM alignment (`#TODO: add example of this`).
 By default, the script keeps any SNP within a specicied distance (+-100bp by default, but it should match the average read length) from the specified basepair.
 Each SNP within this interval is assiged to the corresponding marker.

 ```sh
 #chrom<tab>basepair<tab>marker_id